 Class instruction that includes Handwriting and Play is always fun.
 Tic Tac Toe is the perfect game for combining Handwriting and Play to work on letter formation.
 Simply set up a page with tic tac toe boards and write the letters that you want the kids to practice at the top.
 For example, if the kids need to practice the letters a and d, they play with those letters instead of x and o.
 Simple, but genius!
 I would recommend some kind of visual explaining the letter formation to the kids on the page or on the board if possible.
 This is just so the kids know that they need to write the letter properly.
 It’s not a free for all!

-Old fashioned Hangman starts by writing the entire alphabet.
+Old-fashioned Hangman starts by writing the entire alphabet.
 Teachers can choose lowercase or capital, print or cursive.
 This is a great way to get the whole class writing.
 Parents can practice with a quick game after dinner or when you are stuck in a waiting room.
 Everyone is always tempted to pull out their phone during a few minutes of downtime, but it can be fun to combine handwriting and play.
 Plus, nothing beats one on one conversation and connecting with your kid.

 So, with that said, there is a problem.
-How do we let the kids play a Handwriting Game if they aren’t being supervised or if they haven’t learned the letter yet?
+How do we let the kids play a Handwriting Game if they aren’t being supervised or haven’t learned the letter yet?
 It’s tricky, but it can be done!

-Handwriting Problems and Young Children:
+Handwriting Problems and Young Children

 1. Break the activity down into one tiny skill.
 Rather than working on all lowercase letters, work on two or three.
-Break the letters into groups by letter formation – this way the kids are learning ONE specific skill (how to write diagonal letters like v and w).
+Break the letters into groups by letter formation – this way, the kids are learning ONE specific skill (how to write diagonal letters like v and w).

 (Before you present an independent play activity that requires the physical act of writing, you should ask yourself, “Is this a reinforcement activity?
 Have the children already mastered how to write this letter?”
 If the answer is no, put it away.
 We don’t want the kids to practice the letters incorrectly.)